Uh-little-less-dum/build/README.md

   </a>
 </p>

 This is for internal use by the cli, but feel free to look around and contribute!
-This desperately needs testing if that's your thing.
+This desperately needs testing, especially on window's platforms if that's your thing.